All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 When will I be able to get generic semaglutide?

 True generic semaglutide is unlikely before the early-to-mid 2030s at the earliest, depending on patent litigation outcomes.
-Compounded versions containing the same active ingredient are available now through licensed providers and pharmacies.
+Compounded versions containing compounded formulations of the active ingredient are available now through licensed providers and pharmacies.

 Are compounded medications the same as generics?

 No. Generics are FDA-approved copies of brand-name drugs.
 Compounded medications are personalized preparations made by licensed pharmacies based on individual prescriptions.
-Both can contain the same active ingredient but are regulated differently.
+Both can contain compounded formulations of the active ingredient but are regulated differently.

 Will generics be cheaper than compounded medications?